 Waiting for most everything.

-The checkout line at Trader Joe’s and the line to get into Shake Shack stretch around the block, so I avoid both spots, which is a crying shame!
-Trader Joe’s has the cheapest grocery prices in Manhattan and Shake Shack serves one of the best burgers.
+The checkout line at Trader Joe’s and the line to get into Shake Shack can be blocks long.
+Trader Joe’s has the cheapest grocery prices in Manhattan and Shake Shack serves one of the best burgers, so you’ll wait at both places.
 At times, there are also unbearable lines at Whole Foods, Fairway, TKTS, and just about any other place with a deal.
-Sometimes, it’s worth it to pay more just to maintain my sanity.
+Sometimes, it’s worth it to pay more just to maintain your sanity.

 Favorite places close.

-Your favorite restaurant, pub, or dry cleaner –– don’t get too hooked because life here changes in a New York minute.
+If you’ve lived in New York long enough, your favorite restaurant, pub, shop, or dry cleaner probably doesn’t exist anymore.
+Don’t get too hooked because life in this city changes in a New York minute.
 One day your neighborhood diner is here and thriving, and the next day its doors are closed, or the building has been demolished.
 With rising rents, small businesses can’t make bank, and so they move to another spot in the neighborhood if they can, or close for good.
 There’s nothing permanent about New York City –– except the fact that Manhattan is an island.

 Blah blah blah.
 Yes, we all know that NYC is pricey, but I’m not talking real estate.
 I’m talking about simple things like a good glass of wine, or a beer.
 Finding a beer for less than $7 is far from easy, and a reasonably priced (and good) glass of wine is a whole other story.
 If I get a decent pour that doesn’t taste like jug wine for $9, well, that’s cheap.
 The norm for the “average” glass of wine is $13-$15, and that’s probably for a glass from a $12 bottle.

 And alcohol is just the tip of the iceberg when it comes to overpricing.
-According to Expatistan.com, for a dozen eggs you’ll pay an average of $4.71; Wi-Fi will set you back about $49 per month; while dinner out for two people in an Italian restaurant will cost about $110.
+According to Expatistan.com, for a dozen eggs you’ll pay an average of $4.71; Wi-Fi will set you back about $49 per month; while dinner out for two people in an Italian restaurant will cost about $110 before tax and tip.

 The ever-changing cityscape.